Wuhuan: History

 After the Donghu "Eastern Barbarians" were defeated by the Xiongnu around 209 BC, they split into two groups.
 The northern Donghu became the Xianbei while the southern Donghu living around modern Liaoning became the Wuhuan.
-According to the Book of Later Han, “the language and culture of the Xianbei are the same as the Wuhuan”.
-Until 121 BC, the Wuhuan was a tributary of the Xiongnu empire.
-The Book of Later Han (Ch.
-120) says: "From the time that Modu Shanyu crushed them the Wuhuan became weak.
+According to the Book of the Later Han, "the language and culture of the Xianbei are the same as the Wuhuan".
+Until 121 BC, the Wuhuan were a tributary of the Xiongnu empire.
+The Book of the Later Han says: "From the time that Modu Chanyu crushed them the Wuhuan became weak.
 They were kept in constant subjugation to the Xiongnu and were forced to pay annual taxes of cow, horse and sheep skins.
 If anybody did not pay this tax his wife and children were taken from him."

 In 121 BC, the Han dynasty general Huo Qubing defeated the eastern wing of the Xiongnu.
-He then settled the Wuhuan in five commanderies (Shanggu, Yuyang, Youbeiping, Liaoxi and Liaodong) created on the northern Chinese border in order to use them to keep watch of the Xiongnu.
+He then settled the Wuhuan in five commanderies (Shanggu, Yuyang, Youbeiping, Liaoxi and Liaodong) created on the northern Chinese border to keep watch on the Xiongnu.
 The chieftains of the Wuhuan paid annual visits to the Han capital Chang'an and were given rewards.